machinekeepslearning/PythonGANN/README.md

 The output nodes consist of actions: moving horizontally and moving vertically.
 When the output node is positive, the bot moves in the positive direction (right/up) and negative direction when negative (left/down).

+Fitness is measured by how close the bot is to the goal and whether or not is has touched borders Higher fitness is indicated by a lower fitness score due to lower distance to goal being a favored trait (in retrospect this could've been done better)
+If the bot touches the borders, then it will have 999999999 added to its fitness to deincentivize going off the map the fitness is proportional the distance of the bot from the goal subtracted by a goal multiplier which is >10 when the bot is touching the goal

 After a set amount of time, the population will crossover their genes and create a new population Normally, the 2 bots with the best fitness are chosen to cross over their genes/weights and reproduce, however, this destroys the genetic diversity of the population.